marianobarrios/dregex/README.md

 * [UNICODE_CASE](https://docs.oracle.com//en/java/javase/11/docs/api/java.base/java/util/regex/Pattern.html#UNICODE_CASE) (also in embedded form: `(?u)`)
 * [CANON_EQ](https://docs.oracle.com//en/java/javase/11/docs/api/java.base/java/util/regex/Pattern.html#CANON_EQ)

+There is a special limitation with respect to embedded flags: they are only supported at the beginning of the pattern.

 ### Not supported

 * Searching (the engine matches only against the full input string)